 The principles and obligations outlined below have been developed with input from a number of stakeholders.
 The following organisations have signed up to these;

-The National Institute for Health Research, Health Education England, Council of Deans of Health, Cancer Research UK, NHS England Chief Nurse, Versus Arthritis, University Hospital Association, The Shelford Group, Council for Allied Health Professions Research, Joint Council of Deans of Health Scotland, Scottish Executive Nurse Directors Research Advisory Group, Royal College of Nursing
+The NIHR, Health Education England, Council of Deans of Health, Cancer Research UK, NHS England Chief Nurse, Versus Arthritis, University Hospital Association, The Shelford Group, Council for Allied Health Professions Research, Joint Council of Deans of Health Scotland, Scottish Executive Nurse Directors Research Advisory Group, Royal College of Nursing

 Early career researchers from clinical backgrounds - nurses, midwives, allied health professionals, healthcare scientists and other communities of clinicians must operate within an early career researcher centred and mentored framework overseen and implemented by a local designated academic lead from the associated Higher Education Institute and the local NHS trust or equivalent Research and Development (R&D) Director as well as the local Directors of Nursing and Allied Health Professionals where relevant.